zainnadeem/object-oriented-people-ios-0616/README.md

     * If it's a girl with age < 11 grow between 0 and 1 inch, age >= 11 and <=15 grow .5 to 2 inches. >15 grow 0 inches
     * If it's a boy with age < 12 grow between 0 and 1 inch, age >=12 and <=16 grow .5-3.5 inches. >16 grow 0 inches
   2. ```- (void)addFriends:(NSArray *)friends;```
-    * Add an array of `Person` friends to this friend
+    * Add the elements of the passed in `NSArray` to our `friends` property.
   3. ```- (NSString *)generatePartyList;```
     * Generate a list of friends for an upcoming party.
+It should look like this: `@"eric, chris, al, avi, adam"`
   4. ```- (BOOL)removeFriend: (Person *)friend;```
     * Remove that friend from the array.
-    * Return `YES` or `NO` if they were found
+    * Return `YES` or `NO` if they were found or not found

+##### Extra Credit

   5. ```- (NSArray *)removeFriends: (NSArray *)friends;```
-    * Remove any those friends from the friends list
+    * Remove the friends listed in the passed in argument from our current `friends` property.
     * Return an array of friends who were found and removed

-#### Testing your Methods
+#### Playing with your methods in the AppDelegate

-Let's test our work from the AppDelegate.
+Feel free to play with your new class outside of the tests in the AppDelegate.
+Here is a reminder how.

   1. Import the Person class in the AppDelegate's .m
   2. In didFinishLaunchingWithOptions, instantiate a new Person. ie. ```Person *al = [[Person alloc] init];```